-Discover the men’s penny loafer shoes that defined America for generations.
-The people who have worn G.H.
-Bass & Co. penny loafers have represented an entire nation, explored new territories and defined pop culture.
-Become part of that story, with our collection of men’s penny loafers.
-Although built for modern times, every shoe has the timeless quality of a true original.
+Discover the iconic men’s penny loafer shoes that defined America for generations.
+Although built for modern times, every G.H.
+Bass Penny Loafer has the timeless quality of a true original.
 High quality and classic style come as standard within this iconic shoe collection.
 Pair your penny loafers with smart or casual outfits for a look that will never fail to impress.

 PENNY LOAFER SHOES - THREE BURNING QUESTIONS